OceanographyforEveryone/OpenCTD/README.md

 **Note:** Depending on how tight your OpenCTD housing is, you may want to pot the probes first, and then connect them.

 Create a power bus by soldering the four Vcc wires from each component to a single solid core wire so that they can all be connected to a single Vcc pin.
 Do the same with ground wires.
-Cover the connecctions with heat-shrink tubing.
+Cover the connections with heat-shrink tubing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Power bus, without heatshrink](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/powerbus.jpg?raw=true "Powerbus, without heatshrink")